North Korean soldier: Surgeon says defector 'was like a broken jar'

 Seoul, South Korea (CNN)South Korean surgeon Lee Cook-Jong was already having a busy day in Trauma Bay 1 when he got the call: A US Black Hawk helicopter was on its way with an injured soldier.
 But it wasn't just any soldier.

-"I was informed that he was badly shot by North Koreans," Dr. Lee says, reliving the complex chain of events that brought North Korean defector Oh Chong Song to his trauma unit on November 13.
+"I was informed that he was badly shot by North Koreans," Lee said, reliving the complex chain of events that brought North Korean defector Oh Chong Song to his trauma unit on November 13.

-Lee says he went to meet his critically injured patient on the helipad, just a few hundred feet from the state-of-the-art, US-modelled, trauma center he runs at Ajou University Hospital in the South Korean capital, Seoul.
+Lee says he went to meet his critically injured patient on the helipad, just a few hundred feet from the state-of-the-art, US-modeled trauma center he runs at Ajou University Hospital in the South Korean capital, Seoul.

-The chopper was coming in fast, and for that he says he was thankful.
+The chopper was coming in fast, and for that, he says, he was thankful.

-"His vital signs were so unstable, he was dying of low blood pressure, he was dying of shock," says Lee.
+"His vital signs were so unstable, he was dying of low blood pressure, he was dying of shock," Lee said.

-"He was like a broken jar, we couldn't put enough blood into him."
+"He was like a broken jar.
+We couldn't put enough blood into him."

 The 24-year-old had been shot around five times by his fellow North Korean soldiers as he made his daring escape across the line that divides North and South Korea.